01. MACHINE LEARNING

 Four classifiers, no servers.

-Four classifiers from scratch, all running entirely in your browser.
-From statistical n gram smoothing on hotel reviews to a Naive Bayes spam filter trained on Enron and LingSpam corpora to neural feed forward and recurrent networks for sentiment to a CNN plus LSTM image captioner.
+Four classifiers built from scratch, all running entirely in your browser.
+N gram language models that spot deceptive hotel reviews, a Naive Bayes spam filter trained on the Enron and LingSpam corpora, feed forward and recurrent networks for sentiment, and a CNN + LSTM image captioner.
 The original training pipelines used PySpark and TensorFlow.
-The deployed demos export the trained models to ONNX or TensorFlow.js so inference happens client side.
+The demos run the trained models client side through ONNX and TensorFlow.js.

 N gram, classical statistical NLP

-An unsmoothed n gram language model with Laplace and add k smoothing.
-Trained two class specific language models on the Ott et al. truthful and deceptive opinion spam corpus.
-Classification uses a perplexity ratio.
-Type a hotel review on the right and see whether the model thinks it is truthful or deceptive.
+N gram language models in three variants.
+Unsmoothed, Laplace, and add k smoothing.
+Two class specific models trained on the Ott et al. deceptive opinion spam corpus, with classification decided by a perplexity ratio.
+Type a hotel review below and see whether the model thinks it is truthful or deceptive.

 Spam, distributed Naive Bayes

 The original was a Spark MLlib model trained on three public corpora at once (Enron Spam, LingSpam, SpamAssassin).
-The deployed weights are exported to JSON.
-The browser side runs a tokenizer and a Naive Bayes scorer that produces a spam likelihood.
+The trained weights are exported to JSON, and the browser runs the tokenizer and Naive Bayes scorer to produce a spam likelihood.

 Sentiment, neural networks

 Two PyTorch models.
-A feed forward network over a bag of words vector and a recurrent network over a token sequence.
-Both trained on a five class Yelp style sentiment task.
-The deployed model is the FFNN exported to ONNX and run via onnxruntime web.
+A feed forward network over a bag of words vector and a recurrent network over the token sequence, both trained on a five class Yelp style sentiment task.
+The deployed demo is the FFNN, exported to ONNX and run with onnxruntime web.

 Captioning, multi modal

-The original was a Flickr8k captioner using a VGG16 feature extractor and an LSTM decoder trained on PySpark.
+The original was a Flickr8k captioner, a VGG16 feature extractor feeding an LSTM decoder, trained on PySpark.
 Caption quality reached BLEU 1 of 0.934 and BLEU 2 of 0.918 after 100 epochs.
-The deployed demo uses a transformer based stand in (ViT and GPT2) for browser inference.
-There is also a pre computed gallery of original results that loads instantly.
+The deployed demo uses a transformer based stand in (ViT and GPT2) for browser inference, plus a precomputed gallery of the original results that loads instantly.